Gary St. Amant: Hooters Pro Cup Series

 After the ASA was discontinued, St. Amant joined the growing Hooters Pro Cup Series with Bullet Racing.
 Though not a dominant driver, consistency through experience (44% of his starts resulted in a top 5 finish) placed him no worse than ninth in his five full seasons in the series.
 He won only twice, at Lake Erie Speedway in 2004 and Salem Speedway in 2007, but better consistency than the dominant Benny Gordon took him to the 2007 Hooters Pro Cup Series Northern Division championship.

 Post-racing career

-Since leaving the now CARS X-1R Pro Cup Series after the 2008 season, St. Amant has worked out of his raceshop located outside of Columbus.
+Since leaving the now CARS Tour after the 2008 season, St. Amant has worked out of his raceshop located outside of Columbus.
 He has aided former Hendrick Motorsports driver Landon Cassill in various short-track events, as well as being a crew chief and driver coach for Joe Gibbs Racing development driver Cody Coughlin.
 Since 2014, he has helped 2-time CRA Super Series champion Travis Braden, including leading him to his second-consecutive championship in 2014.
 St. Amant planned to continue to aid Braden in the premier CRA division as well as some ARCA Racing Series events throughout 2015.